-INTRODUCTION: Diabetes mellitus (DM) is a chronic disease characterized by hyperglycemia, and its prevalence is rapidly increasing in the whole world.
-Preptin is a novel molecule playing role in metabolic pathways which is secreted along with insulin from the pancreatic beta cells and there are limited number of studies about preptin in patients with type 2 DM (T2DM).
-This study was designed to observe how plasma preptin levels change in patients with T2DM in comparison to control group.
+INTRODUCTION: Diabetes mellitus (DM) is a chronic disease characterized by hyperglycemia, and the prevalence is rapidly increasing worldwide.
+Preptin is a novel molecule with a metabolic effect that is secreted from pancreatic beta cells along with insulin.
+There are currently few studies about preptin in patients with type 2 DM (T2DM).
+This study was designed to observe differences in the plasma preptin level in patients with T2DM in comparison with a control group.

-METHODS: The study included 82 patients with T2DM (mean age: 49.00±5.97 years, 42 females/40 males) and 65 healthy individuals (mean age: 41.98±5.62 years, 31 females/34 males).
-Patients with T2DM were divided into two groups as newly-diagnosed and previously diagnosed-having treatment.
-Those previously-diagnosed-having treatment group were further divided into two groups based on their HbA1c levels as well-controlled DM (HbA1C value <7%) and poorly-controlled DM (HbA1C value >7%).
-Chemistry parameters were analyzed with Advia 1800 analyzer, whereas hormonal parameters were analyzed with Immulite-2000 analyzer.
-Plasma preptin levels were measured via ELISA method.
+METHODS: The study included 82 patients with T2DM (mean age: 49.00±5.97 years; 42 females, 40 males) and 65 healthy individuals (mean age: 41.98±5.62 years; 31 females, 34 males).
+The patients with T2DM were divided into 2 groups: those newly diagnosed and those previously diagnosed and in treatment.
+The previously diagnosed group was further separated into 2 groups based on their glycated hemoglobin (HbA1c) level: a well-controlled DM (HbA1C value <7%) group and a poorly controlled DM (HbA1C value >7%) group.
+The chemistry parameters were analyzed with an Advia 1800 analyzer (Siemens Healthineers, Erlangen, Germany), and hormonal parameters were analyzed with an Immulite 2000 analyzer (Siemens Healthineers, Erlangen, Germany).
+Plasma preptin levels were measured using the enzymelinked immunosorbent assay method.

-DISCUSSION AND CONCLUSION: The observed correlation between preptin levels and diabetes suggests possible role of this peptide in the pathogenesis of DM, which is a major public health problem.
+DISCUSSION AND CONCLUSION: The observed correlation between preptin level and DM a suggests that this peptide may have a possible role in the pathogenesis of DM, which may be particularly valuable, given that DM is a major public health problem.